 Struggling to keep up with the Joneses.

-I see, you want those “Red Bottoms” too huh?
+I see, you want those “Red Bottoms” too, right?
 Look, I get it because I was there–for a long time!
 However, I realized how the desire to acquire the same material possessions other people have can land an otherwise responsible person in a bad place financially.
 It can also lead to jealousy, hatred, and discontent.
 It’s okay to look to others for inspiration, but don’t be so obsessed until you get distracted and lose sight of your own goals and dreams.
-Don’t get me wrong dear, you absolutely CAN have whatever it is you want, but when you go after something, make sure it’s for the right reasons.
+Don’t get me wrong, you absolutely CAN have whatever it is you want, but when you go after something, make sure it’s for the right reasons.
 Another point to consider is, we often only see one side of someone else’s story.
 You never know what a person went through to get what they have, or what they are going through because of what they have.